senzing-garage/docker-compose-demo/README.md

       docker compose --profile new --file senzing-docker-compose-postgresql-truthset.yaml up --pull always
       ```

+      Alternatively, use a web browser to download [senzing-docker-compose-postgresql.yaml].

    1. In a separate terminal, exec into the `senzingsdk-tools` container:

       ```console